cthing/gradle-locc/README.md

 | YAML   | &#x2705;            | &#x2705;            | &#x2705;        | &#x2705;                     | https://www.cthing.com/schemas/locc-1.json |

 The report for each format is generated as `build/reports/locc/locc.{csv, html, json, txt, xml, yaml}`.
 By default, the plugin will generate a report in the HTML and XML formats.
-To configure which file formats are generated, configure the task reports.
+Configure the task reports to control which file formats are generated.
 For example, to output all formats:

 ```groovy
 tasks.countCodeLines {